 I am closing out 2017 with this post about “‘Tis The Season.”
 Personally, I am looking very forward to what 2018 may hold.
 As they say, “Out with the old and in with the new.”
 Happy New Year everyone.

 Maia Gasparini’s land description reads, “‘Tis The Season for all things festive this winter.
 Old fashioned snowy sleigh rides, hot cocoa at the outdoor Christmas market, ice-skating on the frozen lake, visit Mrs Claus’ Christmas tree lot, or just get lost pressing through the snow…”

 The sim, “Moochie” is done up for the holidays and I had a lot of fun looking around it.
 It truly captures the essence of the festive season with all its lights and trees, snow and ice.
 Plenty of stuff to look at and some great photographic opportunities.

-I hope you enjoy the pictures and I have included the SLURL at the bottom of this post should you feel inclined to visit the sim.
+I hope you enjoy the pictures that I took of it and, as always, the SLURL is at the bottom of this post to help you get there quicker.

-I do hope you enjoy the pictures.
-I have included the SLURL at the bottom of this post so that you can find it easily yourself.
+I have included some of the shots that I grabbed while there and I hope you enjoy them.
+I have also included the SLURL at the bottom of this post.